gh-cli-for-education/gh-education/docs/src/temas/syntax-analysis/ast.md

 *The data structure that the parser will use to describe a program consists of node objects, each of which has a **type** property indicating the kind of expression it is and other properties to describe its content.*

-El árbol de análisis sintáctico abstracto es una representación compactada del árbol de análisis sintáctico concreto que contiene la misma información que éste.
+El árbol de análisis sintáctico abstracto es una representación compacta del árbol de análisis sintáctico concreto que contiene la misma información que éste.

 Por ejemplo, para una gramática que acepta expresiones como: